LambdAurora/AurorasDecorations/README.md

 - Burnt-vine
   - Use a flint of steel on a vine block to burn the tip of a vine.
   - Burnt-vine is not able to grow.
+- Candles
+  - Can now be put on walls.
+  - Can now be put on ceilings as chandeliers.
 - Lanterns
   - Can now be placed on top of leaves.
   - Wall Lantern